of Road & Traffic Terms

 movements of the cross street have been eliminated and replaced by

-in Texas will be built on US 281 north of Loop 1604 in San Antonio, but has since been replaced by a freeway.
+in Texas was built on US 281 north of Loop 1604 in San Antonio, but has since been replaced by a freeway.

 are similar but have a different traffic pattern.